jicamargo/portfolio/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 Portfolio <a name="aboutproject"></a>

-**[Portfolio]** Welcome to my personal portfolio!
+Welcome to my personal portfolio!
 This is the space where I showcase my work, experience, and projects.
 As a software developer, I'm passionate about crafting creative solutions to real-world problems.
 Take a look through my portfolio and get to know me better.

 ## 👨🏽 About me <a name="about"></a>
 I'm a dedicated software developer with a strong background in various technologies and programming languages.
 I believe that technology can be a powerful tool for making a positive impact on the world, and my portfolio reflects my journey in the tech industry.